kyadanarw/kyadanarw.github.io/_pages/cv.md

      * Multi-class Multi-label classification of Ocular Diseases, 2021-Present <br/>
   * Detection of Cancerous Cells on Miscroscopic Images
      * Algorithms for Detection of Cancerous Cells on Miscoscope Images of Pleural Effusion, 2017-2019 <br/>
-  * Detection of Infectious Diases on Chest X-rays
+  * Detection of Infectious Diaseases on Chest X-rays
      * AI for detection of Tuberculosis, 2019 - Present
      * COVID-19 detection using Deep learning, 2021-Present <br/>